linode/docs/docs/guides/web-servers/nginx/how-to-install-nginx-almalinux-8/index.md

         sudo systemctl enable nginx

-1. Restart the NGINX service with:
+1. Restart the NGINX service using the following command:

         sudo systemctl restart nginx

-1. To reload NGINX's configuration files, use:
+1. To reload NGINX's configuration files, use the following command:

         sudo systemctl reload nginx